anchann/cordova-plugin-imagePicker-condatte/README.md

 * japanese localization (probably hardcoded in Android, don't quite remember)
 * proper support for Android permission requesting
+* can install on cordova android 7.0 (AndroidManifest.xml paths in plugin.xml are updated)

 ## Installing the plugin